stoneyield/stoneyield-docs/content/docs/protocol/stusd-wrapper.md

 # STUSD Wrapper

-The STUSD wrapper contract converts **sUSDC** (StoneYield’s soul-bound balance) into **STUSD**, an ERC20 token that can travel across DeFi.
-This layer keeps the core hedge intact while granting treasuries the liquidity they need for trading, lending, or settlements.
+The STUSD wrapper turns **sUSDC** (soul-bound) into **STUSD**, a portable ERC20.
+It preserves the hedge while giving treasuries liquidity for trading, lending, or settlements.

 ## Contract Architecture